 The port where your board is connected to your Home Assistant host.
 It is recommended to use the

 by-id reference (instead of numerical like

 /dev/ttyUSB0) since these will never change after a reboot.
-If you are using HassOS, you can find a list of connected serial devices in the Hardware dialog on the System tab of the Supervisor.
+If you are using Home Assistant Operating System, you can find a list of connected serial devices in the Hardware dialog on the Settings > System > Hardware panel.